-Performance measurement and systems have proliferated in the past 20 years, with executives in both the private and public sectors relying on performance metrics for strategic planning, and decision-making to drive bottom line results.
+Performance measurement systems have proliferated in the past 20 years, with executives in both the private and public sectors relying on performance metrics for strategic planning, and decision-making to drive bottom line results.

 Yet research by reveals for the most part performance management systems have been a failure in most organizations, according to the Maastricht School of Management, The CEB, Watson Wyatt, and The Society for Human Resource Management.